GMOD/jbrowse-components/packages/jbrowse-cli/README.md

       show CLI help

   -l, --load=copy|symlink|move|trust
+      Required flag when using a local file.
 Choose how to manage the data directory.
 Copy, symlink, or move the data directory to the JBrowse directory.
 Or trust to leave data directory alone

   -n, --name=name
       Name of the assembly; if not specified, will be guessed using the sequence file name